emilybache/sbt-texttest/README.md

     ~/.texttest/config

-You need a setting like this:
+In that file, you need a setting like this, pointing out the location of your clone of this project:

     [checkout_location]
     sbt-texttest:${HOME}/workspace/sbt-texttest